Imuaz/binary_trees/README.md

 **6. Pre-order traversal**
 - [6-binary_tree_preorder.c](./6-binary_tree_preorder.c): A function that goes through a binary tree using pre-order traversal.
   - The parameter `tree` is a pointer to the root node of the tree to traverse
   - And `func` is a pointer to a function to call for each node.
+The value in the node is pass as a parameter to this function.
+  - If `tree` or `func` is `NULL`, does nothing

+**7. In-order traversal**
+- [7-binary_tree_inorder.c](./7-binary_tree_inorder.c): A function that goes through a binary tree using in-order traversal.
+  - The parameter `tree` is a pointer to the root node of the tree to traverse
-The value in the node is passe as a parameter to this function.
+  - And `func` is a pointer to a function to call for each node.
+The value in the node is pass as a parameter to this function.
   - If `tree` or `func` is `NULL`, does nothing